psycedelicAI/AI-Continuity-Architecture-Method/README.md

 - how its parts relate;
 - how the work should continue;
 - why the project matters;
-- what the AI is allowed to assume.
+- what the AI is allowed to assume;
+- which information has authority;
+- what should remain uncertain;
+- what must be reviewed by a human.

 Build for continuity.
 Govern context.